Language Model Networks: Supervision-Efficient Learning through Dense Communication: Related Works

 \section{Related Works}

-We review existing works that build collective intelligence by constructing communication mechanisms between LLMs.
-Building collective intelligence with LLMs as modular components involves designing both the topology and functional roles of inter-model communication.
-These efforts can be broadly categorized into two types: multi-step reasoning and multi-model collaboration.
+We review existing work through the lens of language model networks, where model behavior is improved by adding structure, communication, or optimization around language models.
+Existing approaches differ mainly in their topology, communication medium, and optimization strategy.

-Multi-step reasoning \cite{yao2023tree,besta2024graph,tian2024toward}, or more generally test-time scaling \cite{muennighoff2025s1}, aims to improve LLM performance by allocating additional computational resources during inference.
-Exemplar approaches include: Chain-of-Thought (CoT) Prompting \cite{wang2022self}: Encourages LLMs to generate intermediate reasoning steps, improving accuracy on complex tasks at the cost of increased inference time; Parallel Sampling: like Majority Voting (self-consistency) \cite{wang2022self,suzuoki2024reducing} and Best-of-N Sampling \cite{wang2024transforming,gui2024bonbon}, which generates multiple outputs at a single step and selects the best by certain strategies, though this can be computationally expensive; Process-Based Verifiers \cite{setlur2024rewarding,zhang2024rest}: which makes LLM generate intermediate reasoning steps with tree structure, and train models to evaluate intermediate steps (e.g., Process Reward Models or PRMs), enabling more efficient tree-search strategies.
-Note that considering the auto-regressive manner of text generation in LLM, even the naive CoT with a single model can be viewed as the model communicates with itself iteratively.
+\textbf{Multi-step reasoning and test-time scaling.} Multi-step reasoning \citep{wei2022chain,yao2023tree,besta2024graph,tian2024toward}, or more generally test-time scaling (TTS) \citep{muennighoff2025s1}, improves LLM performance by allocating additional computation during inference.
+Chain-of-Thought prompting encourages LLMs to generate intermediate reasoning steps \citep{wang2022self}; self-consistency and best-of-N sampling generate multiple candidate outputs and select among them \citep{wang2022self}; process-based verifiers train models to evaluate intermediate steps and support search over reasoning trajectories \citep{setlur2024rewarding}.
+These methods can be viewed as simple language model networks in which a model communicates with itself through discrete token sequences.

-Multi-model collaboration \cite{talebirad2023multi,liudual} builds complex workflows, including multi-agent systems powered by LLMs, to improve performance by leveraging specialized LLMs to divide complex tasks into subtasks.
-They can either be built by expert knowledge from human's prior only, or data-driven.
-Without training data, exemplar works integrate standardized operating procedures into multi-agent workflows for software development \cite{hong2023metagpt}, or design prompts to encourage LLM reasoning and acting with given tools iteratively \cite{yao2023react} that.
-Given training data from the specific domain to for data-driven customization, existing works optimize by search \cite{khattab2024dspy,zhuge2024gptswarm,zhang2024aflow,zhou2025multi} or using LLM as black-box optimizer \cite{liu2024dynamic}.

-Despite their diversity, all of the above methods rely on natural language communication using discrete token sequences.
-This introduces inefficiencies in both information transfer and optimization.
-Two works partially move beyond this limitation.
-One work trains a single LLM to perform chain-of-thought reasoning in continuous space by modifying supervised fine-tuning to include unsupervised token expansion, but this approach does not generalize to complex reasoning structures or multi-agent collaboration and yields limited performance improvements \cite{hao2024training}.
-Another one explores differentiable communication in reinforcement learning agents using a centralized neural controller, though it is not applicable to pre-trained LLMs or natural language tasks \cite{sukhbaatar2016learning}.